karmaniverous/stan-cli/.stan/system/stan.todo.md

 - Test follow‑through
   - Add small parity checks for include‑on‑change on Windows/POSIX (core|path sources).
   - Consider a quick unit around top‑level index exports to guard against accidental re‑introduction of barrel‑of‑barrel.
+  - Expand adoption of test‑support/run helpers (startRun/writeScript) across
+    repetitive runSelected suites to reduce duplication and improve maintainability.

+- CI speed
+  - Shorten durations/timeouts in the cancellation matrix to reduce wall clock while preserving coverage.

+- Build guard
+  - Add a CI check that fails on new circular dependencies (e.g., Rollup/TS plugin or a simple analyzer) to prevent regressions.

 ---